 A handsome, medium sized tree perfect for a partially shady yard.
 The ironwood has interesting bark characteristics and hop-like fruit that persist throughout the winter.
 This graceful tree has horizontal branching which evolves into a rounded shape when mature.

 30′ h x 25′ w.
 Part shade to full sun.
-Oystra virginiana
+Ostrya virginiana

 As this medium sized tree grows it forms a graceful spreading canopy that gives excellent filtered shade to your yard.
 No need to worry about those annoying seed pods as this tree is a fruitless variety.
 The leaves emerge a bright yellow then mature to a bright green giving your sunny yard a burst of color during the summer and fall.

 30-40′ h x 30-35′ w.
 Full sun.
 Gleditsia inermis